Tlots/TF2-Currency-Tracker-py/README.md

 or if you want to skip all of that just go to the folder in cmd and use "pip install -r requirements.txt"

 # What Do I Do Now?
 SETUP
-After you have installed everything you will need to change these lines:
+After you have installed everything you will need to change these lines (Open the py file with text editor):
 ```
 webhook = "" # Your discord webhook url
 apiKey = "" # Your steam api key